Cooperation with the Local Community

 Exchange activities through agreements with local municipalities

-AIU has established international exchange agreements with several local communities in Akita Prefecture—Happō-town (November 2007), Daisen-city (February 2009), Oga-city (May 2010), Yurihonjō-city (April 2011), and Misato-town (December 2012).
+AIU has established international exchange agreements with several local communities in Akita Prefecture—Happō-town (November 2007), Daisen-city (February 2009), Oga-city (May 2010), Yurihonjō-city (April 2011), Misato-town (December 2012), Senboku-city (July 2014) and Ogata-village (November 2017).
 We actively pursue exchange activities through these agreements, as well as through sending faculty to and accepting campus visitors from the local hometowns of our students.
 In addition, interaction with local communities is taken a step further when some families in these towns host “home stay” students, following the exchange activities with the local school.

 AIU also engages in exchange projects by sending students to and hosting guests from schools with whom we do not have formal exchange agreements.